 (we highly encourage you to read all of Jonah to get an idea of the whole story)

-From inside the fish Jonah prayed to the Lord his God.
-He said:
+1 From inside the fish Jonah prayed to the Lord his God.
+2 He said:“In my distress I called to the Lord,

 and he answered me.